randomcoder/sbt-git-hooks/Readme.md

 Then run the task `writeHooks` to copy the hooks into `.git/hooks`.

 **Note**: Everytime there are modifications to custom git hooks, you are expected to run this `writeHooks` sbt task.
-This requirement however could be automated by invoking this task on every sbt load by adding following code to `build.sbt`:
+This requirement however could be automated by invoking this task on every sbt load.
+To do so add following code to `build.sbt`:
 ```scala
 lazy val startupTransition: State => State = { s: State =>
   "writeHooks" :: s